kongsophorn/todo/README.md

 # how to run application
 ** there are serveral step
-    1. npm install the node module
+    1. npm install the node modules